This article includes sections on:

 - Veterans Affairs Medical Specialty Care Services

 - Life Insurance for Vets

 Our country’s veterans are among the most revered of our national treasures.
-These honorable men and women risked their lives and safety for the sake of America’s security and future as a prosperous country.
+These honorable men and women risked their lives and safety for the sake of America’s security and future.
 Despite that, they are among the least well served and rewarded demographic today.
-Veteran’s Affairs benefits exist to help the valiant men and women who put their lives on the line for the betterment of our Nation.
+Veterans Affairs benefits exist to help the valiant men and women who put their lives on the line for the betterment of our nation.
 This article explains the various types of VA benefits, the way in which VA benefits are awarded, and the qualification and eligibility requirements for VA benefits.

 While the U.S. has had a system for veterans compensation, it has never been as formalized as it is today.
-Below is a truncated history of the manner in which the United States has provided benefits for their servicemen:
+Below is a truncated history of the manner in which the United States has provided benefits for their service men and women:

 Veterans of the United States Uniformed Forces may be eligible for a variety of programs and services provided by the department of Veterans Affairs.
 Whether or not you are eligible depends on if you have been discharged from active military services under circumstances other than dishonorable discharge.
 Moreover, most medical facilities offer further medical and surgical field services, including audiology, dermatology, neurology and many more.